J4n1X/elecSim/README.md

 Furthermore, you can turn off LTOs and CCache (if available) by using ```-DDISABLE_LTO=ON``` and ```-DDISABLE_CCACHE=ON```.

+If you are using Linux and you are on the debug configuration and want to use the address sanitizer, youc an pass ```-DENABLE_MEMCHECK```

 To generate the required configuration for your system.
 To compile the project, all you must do after this is issue the following command:

 ```cmake --build .```